 Individual auditors will have an impartial, unbiased attitude, characterised by integrity and an objective approach to work, and should avoid conflicts of interest.
 Individual auditors must declare any conflict of interest to the Head of Internal Audit.
-Any conflicts of interest encountered by the Head of Internal Audit must be declared to the Director of Finance.
+Any conflicts of interest encountered by the Head of Internal Audit must be declared to the Head of Finance.
 Internal Auditors will have regard to the Committee on Standards of Public Life's Seven Principles of Public Life.

-4. Authority & Accountability
+4. Authority and Accountability

-Internal Audit derives its authority from the Board, the Accountable Officer and Audit Committee.
-The Head of Internal Audit reports on a functional basis to the Board via the Audit Committee.
-For administrative purposes, the Head of Internal Audit reports to the Director of Finance.
-The Head of Internal Audit has a direct right of access to the Chair of the Audit Committee and the Chair of the organisation if deemed necessary.
+Internal Audit derives its authority from the Accountable Officer and Audit Committee.
+The Head of Internal Audit reports on a functional basis via the Audit Committee.
+For administrative purposes, the Head of Internal Audit reports to the Head of Finance.
+The Head of Internal Audit has a direct right of access to the Chair of the Audit Committee.
 The Audit Committee shall have regular private meetings with the Head of Internal Audit.
 The Audit Committee approves all Internal Audit plans and may review any aspect of its work.